TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

-setobjectiverange=x - sets the range an objective marker is dropped from the radar objectiverangelesser=x (condition) - returns true if the entity is an objective and it's range is less than x objectiverangegreater=x (condition) - returns true if the entity is an objective and it's range is greater than x
+setobjectiverange=x - sets the range an objective marker is dropped from the radar objectiverangelesser=x (condition) - returns true if the entity is an objective and it's range is less than x objectiverangegreater=x (condition) - returns true if the entity is an objective and it's range is greater than x linktoplayer - attach the current entity to the player cam using the entities camera offsets freefromplayer - free the entity from the player cam and leave at last cords.
+Added Team Death Match/Lemur V2 - Special thanks to Plystire for this code - I aim to improve this code at a later date.

+To use Lemur you'll need to add additional options to the FPSC setup.ini located in your final built game folder.

+aunt1=I Can Smell You!
+taunt2=Is That Fear I Smell?
+taunt3=Victory Is Mine!!
+taunt4=I Got You Sucka!
+taunt5=Time you got ya arse in gear! taunt6=You Play Worse Then My Grandma And She's On Oxygen! taunt7=Eat Lead Sucka! taunt8=What?
+No Bullets?? taunt9=The Object Of The Game Is To Kill, Not Die! taunt10=Who Taught You How To Shoot? taunt11=Your Resistance Is Futile! taunt12=You Just Got Spanked! taunt13=Uninstall Now Before Your Feelings Get Hurt! taunt14=Listen To The Sound Of PAIN! taunt15=Didn't Your Momma Teach You Not To Play With Guns? taunt16=I AM Your Daddy's Hero! taunt17=What?
+Lead Poisoning?
+HAH! taunt18=Should I Play Blindfolded? taunt19=That's DOCTOR Death To You Sir! taunt20=What?
+You Lose Something?
+Maybe A Life? taunt21=Sorry Babe, I Just Had To. taunt22=Whoops!!My Bad!!HAHA NOT! taunt23=You Are Probably The Worst Player I've Ever Beaten!! taunt24=And You Call THAT Skill? taunt25=Why Do You Keep Dying?
+Is It Me?? taunt26=What Do You Say You Give Up Now And Save Yourself The Embarassment!!! taunt27=Daddy Likes!!! taunt28=This Ain't No O.K.
+Corral, Put 'Em UP!! taunt29=I Must Be Your Bus Driver, Because I Just Took You To School! taunt30=Somebody Better Call The Meat Wagon!!! autoswaptrue=1 messagetime=3000 serverhostname= FPSC v119 Beta allowscope=1 allowchat=1 alwaysrun=0 - also works in single player mod autoswaptrue=X where X=1on and X =0 off (autochange gun) allowsscope=X where X=1on and X =0 off allowchat=X where X=1 on and X =0 off alwaysrun=X= 1(run,shift is walk) or X =0(walk,shift is run.) matchtype=X= 0 for a standard deathmatch or X=1 for Team death match

+Death Match settings :
+matchtype=0
+Make your game as normal making sure all character's have different names.
+You may have a maximum of 16 characters for a deathmatch game.

+Team death Match settings :

+matchtype =1
+Make your game as normal, making sure to give each character in a team the same unique character name. e.g. You could call all the characters in team 1 Bob, all the characters in team 2 Tina, all the characters in team 3 Ronald, etc.

+You may have as many teams as you like, up to a maximum of 16 characters in total.

+v21

 V1.1.8
 ------